AlexRovere/jekyll-slides/_posts/2016-07-06-why-slides.md

  - title: Is it free to use?
    slide-data: Absolutely.
 All credits should go to Hakim El Hattab for creating revealjs.
    background: '#e74c3c'

+ - title: Is it free to use?
+   slide-data: Absolutely.
+All credits should go to Hakim El Hattab for creating revealjs.
+   background: '#e74c3c'
 ---

 {% for slide in page.slides %}